KarolisMart/RSIG/README.md

 * Srcset support
 * Captions with caption.js and sigplus like caption files
 * Ability to set prameters in  activation tags.
+* Proper demo.
+For now you can see this gallery in action in my (test page)[https://test.martinkus.eu/]